fnurrahmadi/data-portfolio/Telco Customer Churn/telecommunication-customer-churn-prediction.md

     memory usage: 1.1+ MB

-We can see that there are 21 columns and 7043 rows in total.
-Upon inspecting the first few rows, we see that there are a few numerical data, which should be senior citizen, tenure, monthly charges, and total charges.
-However, we can see that the total charges column was listed as an object instead of a numerical data type, so let us find out what that looks like and fix any issue we find.
+With a quick glance of our data set, we can see that there are 21 columns and 7043 rows in total.
+Upon inspecting the just a few rows, we see that there are some data in numerical form, which would be senior citizen, tenure, monthly charges, and total charges.
+Contradictingly, the total charges column was listed as an object instead of a numerical data type.
+This calls for data cleaning and manipulation, so let us find out what our data looks like and fix any issue we find.

 ## DATA CLEANING